rate-nl/ISO/README.md

 - **Audit and Assessment Findings**: Internal and external audit results are reviewed to refine security measures.
 - **Employee Feedback**: Employees are encouraged to provide security-related suggestions, which are reviewed periodically.
 - **Management Review Inputs**: Insights from management reviews (Clause 9.3) are incorporated into security enhancements.
+- **Employee Engagement**: A culture of continual improvement is promoted by encouraging employees to actively participate in identifying and implementing ISMS enhancements.